saqibsafdar11/Customers-and-Products-Analysis-Using-SQL/README.md

 #### Steps to Determine CAC:

 1. **Set a Desired Profit Margin**: Decide on the percentage of LTV you want to keep as profit.
-For instance, if you want to retain 50% of LTV as profit, then the maximum allowable CAC would be 50% of LTV.
+For instance, if we want to retain 50% of LTV as profit, then the maximum allowable CAC would be 50% of LTV.
 2. **Calculate Maximum Allowable CAC**:
    - Maximum CAC = LTV * (1 - Desired Profit Margin)
 3. **Evaluate Marketing Budget**: Ensure the calculated CAC fits within the overall marketing budget.